vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 Setting is in the file `config.py`.

 ### Script for Testing
-To test the correctness of the codes the repository has special python script.
+To test the correctness of the implementations in the repository, one can run the following python script.

 ```
 python3 ./test.py
 ```

 ### Script for Benchmarking
-To verify cycle counts that reported in the paper, one can use following script.
+To verify cycle counts reported in the paper, one can use following script.

 ```
 python3 ./speed.py